Zebethyal/Wordpress/INSTALL.md

 ### Using WORDPRESS_DB_PASSWORD or WORDPRESS_DB_PASSWORD_FILE

-Use a platform that lets you deploy secrets safely, such as Kubernetes.

-When you use Kubernetes, create a secret that contains `WORDPRESS_DB_PASSWORD` and attach that to your container at runtime.
+Create a Secret that contains `WORDPRESS_DB_PASSWORD` and attach that to your Pod at runtime.
 Kubernetes will safely handle the environment variables.

-You can also mount the secret as a volume instead of an environment variable and point `WORDPRESS_DB_PASSWORD_FILE` to its location.
+You can also mount the Secret as a volume instead of an environment variable and point `WORDPRESS_DB_PASSWORD_FILE` to its location.
 The init script for the container will read the contents of this file and place it in the appropriate location in the config.